47 of The Best Sport Psychology Quotes

 Mark Victor Hansen

 Comment: Perfectionism is a common mental block in sports.
-You can have some of its motivational qualities of it without the ugly side with a simple reframe.
-Instead of striving to be perfect aim to just be better.
-And do this through the right quantity of high-quality preparation.
+A simple reframe can remove some of its motivational qualities without its ugly side.
+Instead of striving to be perfect, aim to just be better, and do this through the right quantity of high-quality preparation.

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”